 Follow these guidelines for choosing materials:

 - Use acid-free paper and card products, especially when packing.

-- Find materials that are manufactured free from damaging chemicals, such as archival polyethylene and polyester materials, such as Tyvek™, non-woven polyester sheeting, and Melinex™, colourless, transparent polyester film.
+- Find materials that are free from damaging chemicals, such as archival polyethylene and polyester materials, such as Tyvek™, non-woven polyester sheeting, and Melinex™, and colourless transparent polyester film.

 - Remove impurities from cotton dust-covers by washing them in advance.

 - Keep a record of suppliers and product specifications for all materials purchased.

 - Invest in good materials at all levels.

 - Always ensure you have the correct display materials as lighting can speed up chemical reactions.